-Traditional communities can only be the protectors and wardens of their land and their culture if they have sustainable economic opportunity.
-Where the only source of income to feed a family is to cut down a tree or to kill a rhino, it is unrealistic to expect the local people not to raise their axe or their gun.
-Equally, if the children of traditional farmers have no option but to seek menial jobs in overcrowded cities, it is inevitable that traditional culture will quickly erode, languages will cease to be spoken and knowledge of the land, forest and ocean will die out.
-At the heart of the mission of our Foundation is the objective to find a balance between cultural preservation and economic reality.
+At The Cultural Sanctuaries Foundation, we work at the crossroads of conservation and culture.
+We focus on helping indigenous communities protect their land.
+We focus too on economic realities – if a family’s only source of income is to cut down a tree or kill a rhino, it is unrealistic to expect them not to raise their axe or their gun.
+Equally if the children of traditional farmers have no option but to seek menial jobs in overcrowded cities, it is inevitable that traditional culture will erode, languages cease to be spoken and the knowledge of the land, forest and ocean fade away.